girardinsamuel/masonite-demo-package/README.md

 ## Introduction

-Demo package to show Masonite cookiecutter scaffolding result
+Demo package to show Masonite cookiecutter scaffolding result.
+**This package has been generated with [Cookiecutter Masonite Package](https://github.com/girardinsamuel/cookiecutter-masonite-package).**

 ## Features